 Irritable Bowel Syndrome and Recurrent Stomachaches:

-Irritable bowel syndrome (IBS) is a common digestive disorder that occurs more frequently in women than in men.
-It is influenced by stress, eating habits, lifestyle, medical history, and an individual’s constitution.
-Acupuncture and herbal medicine have been shown to effectively relieve its symptoms.
+Irritable bowel syndrome (IBS) is a common digestive problem that affects women more than men.
+Factors like stress, diet, lifestyle, medical history, and overall health influence it.
+Acupuncture and herbal medicine can help relieve symptoms.

 General Women’s Health Issues